rackerlabs/support-how-to/content/cloud-servers/migrate-a-first-generation-server-to-a-next-generation-server-with-minimal-downtime.md

 ### Delete the Load Balancer

-When you are done using the load balancer, you can delete it.

-From the Actions menu on the load balancer details page, select **Delete Load Balancer**.
+At this time you can delete the load balancer but you must update the DNS.
+Optionally, you can keep the load balancer and add a second copy of the server behind it to increase your availability.
+For more information, see [Tiered configuration using Cloud Load Balancers](https://support.rackspace.com/how-to/tiered-configuration-using-cloud-load-balancers/).

 ### Optional synchronization tools